yang217/learn-anything/README.md

 To do this, we are creating the first of its kind community curated and Open Source Website focused on learning in a linear and progressive way.
 It searches over an open database of Connected and Interactive maps.

-For more information, you can read our [White Paper](https://github.com/learn-anything/learn-anything/wiki/White-Paper), check [our wiki](https://github.com/learn-anything/learn-anything/wiki) and ask questions on our [Discord server](https://discord.gg/KKYdWjt).
+For more information, you can read our [White Paper](https://github.com/learn-anything/learn-anything/wiki/White-Paper), check [our wiki](https://github.com/learn-anything/learn-anything/wiki) and ask questions on [Discord](https://discord.gg/KKYdWjt).

 ## Contributing
 Since this website is fully Open Source, you can help and add new and awesome features to the website.
 Please read our [contribution guidelines](CONTRIBUTING.md#readme) for different ways on how you can do this.